mtfwvi/crabdrive/docs/submission/testing.md

 Some tests in the client required a browser environment (especially integration with browser apis).
 We used `wasm_bindgen_test` to execute those tests in the browser

 ## Server tests

+### Request Handler

-The request handlers were tested using `axum-test` in `server/src/test/`
+The request handlers in the server were tested using `axum-test` in `server/src/test/`.
+The tests make requests against a mock server, and we compare the expected result manually.
+The payload for requests is (as far as possible) randomly generated.

+### Database Functions

+Because Diesel aims to provide strong compile-time safety, we test database operations primarily through integration via the request handlers.

+### Virtual File System

+Dedicated storage backend tests for the VFS are maintained in `server/src/test/storage/`.